Musicals101.com

 Scripts

-To purchase commercially published scripts that are still in print, you can always check with Amazon -- they carry a surprising array of titles.
+To purchase commercially published scripts that are still in print, you can always check with Amazon.com.

 Sheet Music

 There are pitifully few good sources for Broadway related sheet music.
 In most cases, you will have to buy a 'vocal selections' book -- a few shows are available as full vocal scores, and some major hit tunes can be purchased as singles.
-Colony Records in New York has a decent selection, including some complete vocal scores -- visit www.colonymusic.com for info.
-They also have lots of hard to find recordings, but charge horrifying prices for them.
-Their sheet music tends to be at list price.
+Amazon and other major book retailers carry most of the available scores in print.

 Back to Musicals101.com's Homepage